Patricia M. Collins: Honors and awards

 In 2005 she was inducted into the Maine Women's Hall of Fame.
 With the induction of her daughter, United States Senator Susan Collins, in 2011, it marked the first time both a mother and daughter became members of the Maine Women's Hall of Fame.

 Family

 She and her husband Donald had six children.
-Donald was the retired president of the S. W. Collins Company, a fifth-generation lumber business now led by two of their sons.
-Donald also served as mayor of Caribou in 1968 and was a four-term state senator.
+In addition to his political career, Donald was the retired president of the S. W. Collins Company, a fifth-generation lumber business now led by two of their sons.
 Their daughter, Susan Collins, is currently serving her fifth term as the senior United States Senator from Maine.